This page discusses system requirements for adTempus 5.

 adTempus can be installed on computers running any of the following operating systems:

 adTempus uses a Microsoft SQL Server database to store data.
-By default adTempus will install and use an instance of Microsoft SQL Server 2017 Express.
-You can also choose to use an existing SQL Server instance on the adTempus server or on a remote server.
+By default adTempus will install and use an instance of Microsoft SQL Server 2019 Express.
+You can also choose to use an existing SQL Server instance on the adTempus server or on a remote server. adTempus will work with any version of SQL Server from SQL Server 2008 on.

 The following additional software is also required: